-Visa Registration: If you intend to spend more than seven days in Russia, you must register your visa and migration card through your sponsor.
+Visa Registration: If you intend to spend more than seven days in any locality in Russia, you must register your visa and migration card through your sponsor at FMS or through your landlord at his/her local post office.
 If staying at a hotel, the hotel reception should register your visa and migration card on the first day of your stay.
-If you choose not to register a stay of less than seven days, we advise you to keep copies of tickets, hotel bills, or itineraries in order to prove compliance with the law.
+If you choose not to register your visa and migration card for a stay of less than seven days, we advise you to keep copies of tickets, hotel bills, or itineraries in order to prove compliance with Russian law.

 Russian police officers have the authority to stop people and request their identity and travel documents at any time and without provocation.
-Due to the possibility of random document checks by police, you should carry your original passport, migration card and visa with you at all times.
+Due to the possibility of random document checks by Russian police, you should carry your original U.S. passport, migration card and Russian visa with you at all times.

 Restricted Areas: There are several closed cities and regions in Russia.
-If you attempt to enter these areas without prior authorization you may be subject to arrest, fines, and/or deportation.
-You must list on the visa application all areas to be visited and subsequently register with authorities upon arrival at each destination.
-There is no centralized list or database of the restricted areas, so travelers should check with their sponsor, hotel, or the nearest office of the Russian Federal Migration Service before traveling to unfamiliar cities and towns.
+If you attempt to enter these areas without prior authorization, you may be subject to arrest, fines, and/or deportation.
+Russian visa applicants are required to list on their visa application all areas in Russia that they intend to visit, and must also subsequently register with authorities upon their arrival at each destination.
+There is no centralized list or database of the restricted areas, so travelers should check with their sponsor, hotel, or the nearest office of the Russian Federal Migration Service (FMS) before traveling to unfamiliar cities and towns.

-U.S. Citizens Also Holding Russian Passports: If you are a dual U.S./Russian national, you are expected to enter and depart both Russia and the United States carrying the passport of that country.
-If you are a Russian citizen carrying a Russian passport, you should confirm that your Russian passport is valid beyond your planned departure; you will not be permitted to depart Russia with an expired Russian passport, and obtaining one in Russia, as a non-resident, is extremely difficult.
+U.S. Citizens Also Holding Russian Passports: If you are a dual U.S./Russian national, you must enter and depart both Russia and the United States carrying the passport of that country.
+If you are a Russian citizen carrying a Russian passport, you should confirm that your Russian passport is valid beyond your planned departure.
+The Russian government will not permit you to depart Russia with an expired Russian passport, and obtaining one in Russia as a non-resident is extremely difficult.
 Russian authorities will also not permit departure from Russia if the Russian passport is lost or stolen, even in cases when the traveler also has a valid U.S. passport.
-In all these cases the traveler will be required to obtain a new Russian passport, a process that can take several months and prevent a timely exit from Russia.
+In these instances, the traveler will be required to obtain a new Russian passport, a process that can take several months and will likely prevent a timely exit from Russia.

-Russian consular officials generally require that dual U.S. – Russian nationals renounce their Russian citizenship - a process that may take several months - prior to issuing any Russian visa, including transit (exit) visas, in a U.S. passport.
+Russian consular officials generally require that dual U.S./Russian nationals renounce their Russian citizenship - a process that may take several months - prior to issuing any Russian visa in a U.S. passport, including transit (exit) visas.
+If you were born in Russia, you will be required to prove that you have renounced your Russian citizenship prior to obtaining any Russian visa, in order to be in compliance with Russian law.
 So-called "Repatriation Certificates" (Svidetel'stvo na vozvrashcheniye) issued to Russian citizens abroad are only valid to enter Russia, not to depart from Russia.
 Bearers of such certificates must apply for a new passport inside Russia.
-Males of conscript age (18 - 27 years old) who are deemed to be Russian citizens may experience problems if they have not satisfied their military service requirement.
+Males of conscript age (18 - 27 years old) who are deemed Russian citizens may experience problems if they have not satisfied their military service requirement.

 For further information, please see the Department of State's webpage on dual nationality.

-Minors: In an effort to prevent international child abduction, many governments have initiated special procedures at entry/exit points.
-These often include requiring documentary evidence of relationship and permission for the child's travel from the parent(s) or legal guardian if not present.
+Minors: In an effort to prevent international child abduction, many governments have initiated special procedures at entry/exit points, such as requiring documentary evidence of the parent or guardian's relationship to the child and permission for the child's travel from the parent(s) or legal guardian if not present.
 Having such documentation on hand, even if not legally required, may facilitate entry/departure.
-For further information, please see the Department of State's webpage regarding the prevention of international child abduction.
+For further information please see the Department of State's webpage regarding the prevention of international child abduction.

 HIV/AIDS Entry Restrictions: Some HIV/AIDS entry restrictions exist for visitors to, and foreign residents of, Russia.
-Short-term visitors (under three months) are not required to undergo an HIV/AIDS test, but applicants for longer term visas or residence permits may be asked to undergo tests not only for HIV/AIDS, but also for tuberculosis and leprosy.
-Travelers who believe they may be subject to the requirement should verify this information with the Embassy of the Russian Federation.
+Applicants for longer term tourist and work visas or residence permits are required to undergo an HIV/AIDS test.
+These applicants may also be asked to undergo tests for tuberculosis and leprosy.
+Travelers who believe they may be subject to these requirements should verify this information with the Embassy of the Russian Federation.

-Apostilles: The U.S. Embassy and Consulates General in Russia cannot provide apostilles to documents; this process must be done by the Secretary of State of the U.S. state which processed the document (or in the case of a U.S. federal agency document, the State Department's Office of Authentications.)
-For more information about Apostilles, visit the U.S. Embassy website.
+Apostilles: The U.S. Embassy and Consulates General in Russia cannot provide apostilles to documents.
+This process must be done by the Secretary of State of the U.S. state that processed the document (or in the case of a U.S. federal agency document, the State Department's Office of Authentications ).
+For more information about apostilles, visit the U.S. Embassy website.